Olympic Club Lake Course: Bring Your “A” Game…or Else…

 - Slope: 145, Rating: 76.5

-Without a doubt the Olympic Club was the most difficult course for me to photograph of all the courses I’ve done so far.
+Without a doubt, the Olympic Club was the most difficult course for me to photograph of all the courses I’d played up to this point in the blog.

 Between lots of treelined fairways, a rapidly changing late afternoon sun, and playing quickly – it resulted in something other than my best work.
 So bear with me on that.